B2.2 Recall and demonstrate addition facts for numbers up to 20, and related subtraction facts.

 Materials

-• Appendix FR9 (game Doubles on the Egg)
+• Appendix FR9 (game Over-Easy Doubles)

-• one token (one per student playing)
+• one counter (one per student playing)

 • a cup

-For this game, students play in teams of two or four and place their token on the starting square of the game sheet.
-The student who plays first pulls a stick out of the cup and looks at the first egg to see if twice the number written on the stick is there.
-If it is, the student places a token on the egg.
+For this game, students play in teams of two or four and place their counter on the starting square of the game sheet.
+The student who plays first pulls a stick out of the cup and looks at the first egg to see if twice the number written on the stick is on it.
+If it is, the student places a counter on the egg.
 If not, the student must wait until the next round to try again.
 The drawn stick is put back into the cup.
 The next student takes the cup and draws a stick.
 The game continues in this manner, with students always trying to move on to the next egg, until one student reaches the last egg.

 Variation